AKSHAT-MITTAL22/Imparticus_AI-ML_Summer_Intership_Projects/README.md

-# 🚀 Completing My Summer Internship at Imparticus Learning Private Limited: A Deep Dive into AI and ML! 🤖💡
+# 🚀 Completing My Summer Internship at Imparticus Learning: A Deep Dive into AI and ML! 🤖💡

 - I had the privilege of immersing myself in the fascinating realms of Artificial Intelligence (AI) and Machine Learning (ML), with a special focus on Deep Learning.
-- Throughout these enriching months, I've delved into the intricate world of Data Science, ML and Deep Learning concepts.
+- Throughout these enriching months, I've delved into the intricate world of Data Science, ML, and Deep Learning concepts.

 I'm excited to share some highlights of my experience: